LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 [[images/run.png]]

-Now the application is running in development mode.
+The application is now running in development mode.
 Open a browser at [[http://localhost:9000/]]:

 [[images/welcome.png]]